DEV3L/resume-g3nius/resume-g3nius/docs/pricing.md

 At <span class="italic">Resume G3nius</span>, we partner with organizations to elevate their talent pools and workforce through innovative, scalable solutions.
 Whether you’re a college, staffing agency, or corporate team, we tailor our services to align with your unique goals.

 [Learn More About Organizational Services](features.md)

 ---

-[Visit Our Contact Page](contact.md) to start transforming your future today.

----